Koha-Community/kohadocs/source/opac.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are named as a recipient on
-any :ref:`serial routing lists <create-a-routing-list-label:>` you will see them
+any :ref:`serial routing lists <create-a-routing-list-label>` you will see them
 listed here.
 The following note is displayed "You are subscribed to the
 routing lists for following serial titles.
 If you wish to make changes,
 please contact the library".